 - Fluxing.
 The steel is dipped in the flux, which removes any oxidation that developed since pickling, and also creates a protective layer that prevents additional oxidation before the galvanizing process.

 Once the steel is prepared, its surface is ready to be galvanized.

-When the steel is removed from the galvanizing kettle, it might undergo additional treatment to enhance its coating.
-A typical treatment used during this stage is called quenching.
-During this process, the steel is dipped in a quench tank, containing water and chemicals which build an additional layer that protects the galvanized steel during transport and storage.
+When the steel is removed from the galvanizing kettle, it might undergo additional treatment to enhance its coating and protect the galvanized steel during transport and storage.